sigasi/sigasi_insights/content/tech/systemverilog-uvm-demo.md

 bannerad: true
 ---

 [Setting up a regular SystemVerilog project in Sigasi Studio is easy](/tech/systemverilog-project-demo).
-As UVM, the [Universal Verification Methodology](https://en.wikipedia.org/wiki/Universal_Verification_Methodology), complicates everything, it also complicates project setup in Sigasi Studio.
+While UVM, the [Universal Verification Methodology](https://en.wikipedia.org/wiki/Universal_Verification_Methodology), complicates everything, Sigasi Studio simplifies that set up.
 In this blog post I will demonstrate how to use UVM in a Sigasi project.

 As an example I will show how to open the UBUS project that is shipped with the [reference implementation of UVM](http://www.accellera.org/downloads/standards/uvm) in Sigasi Studio.

-The procedure consists of 9 simple steps:
+The procedure consists of 10 simple steps:

 1. Download the [reference implementation of UVM](http://www.accellera.org/images/downloads/standards/uvm/uvm-1.2.tar.gz)
 1. Unpack the sources on your disk (e.g. to `/Users/heeckhau/demo/uvm-1.2`)